jdecaron/c19coalition/_posts/2020-07-31-mental-health-doesnt-discriminate-right.md

 ---
 ![](/assets/uploads/clay-banks-h4elzpxuxlu-unsplash.jpg)

 Long before COVID-19, accessibility to mental health resources and services has been fragmented and overlooked, especially for communities of color and underrepresented populations.
-The end of July marks the Minority Mental Health Month, or more recently known as Black, Indigenous People, and People of Color (BIPOC) Mental Health Month - to accurately distinguish and honor the experiences of each group.
+The end of July marks the Minority Mental Health Month, or more recently known as Black, Indigenous People, and People of Color (BIPOC) Mental Health Month - to accurately distinguish and honor the experiences of each group and individual.

 Mental health conditions do not discriminate based on race, ethnicity, or gender, however, these factors contribute to the ease or the lack of access for mental health treatment and information.